mustafahussain2025/USA-Air-Pollution/README.md

 Source Analysis: Breakdown of pollution sources (e.g., transportation, industry, agriculture) and their contributions to overall air quality.
 Policy Impact Assessment: Evaluate the impact of regulatory measures and environmental policies on air quality improvements over time.

-How to Use:
+# How to Use:

 Data Source: Connect the dashboard to environmental monitoring systems or import CSV files containing air pollution data.
 Dashboard Navigation: Interact with dashboard elements (filters, parameters, etc.) to dynamically explore air quality metrics, trends, and health impacts.
 Customization: Tailor the dashboard to meet specific needs by adding additional metrics, visuals, or integrating with other data sources.
 Sharing and Collaboration: Share insights with stakeholders or team members by publishing the dashboard to Tableau Server or Tableau Public, or export reports for offline use.

-Requirements:
+# Requirements:

-Tableau Desktop (latest version recommended)
+Power BI (latest version recommended)
 Access to air quality monitoring data
 Basic understanding of Tableau for customization and data manipulation
 Contributing: